30 Minutes After Noon: Plot

 Southern, a British Secret Service agent, is recruited to infiltrate the gang.
 After being initiated, the undercover operative is sent to the abandoned Glen Carrick Castle in Scotland to prepare for a mission, joined by gang members Dempsey and Kenyon.
 All three men have been fitted with bracelets identical to Prescott's.
 Radioing the castle, the gang leader gives them their assignment: they will use explosives to blow up Britain's Nuclear Plutonium Store, causing an atomic explosion which will devastate half of England.
-To ensure their obedience, the charges are in their bracelets and are set to detonate at 12:30 p.m.
+To ensure their obedience, the charges are in their bracelets and are set to detonate at 12:30 pm.
 The key to unlock the bracelets is in the store's vault.

 After arriving at the Store, Southern and the others bypass the security doors and use a ray-gun to neutralise the Store's humanoid robot guards.
 When they reach the vault, Southern holds Dempsey and Kenyon at gunpoint, ordering them to rendezvous with the leader and capture him.
 The tables are turned when the last functioning robot approaches Southern from behind and traps him in its powerful arms.
 Dempsey and Kenyon unlock the bracelets, leaving them in the vault, and then set off for the rendezvous, jamming the security doors behind them to ensure that Southern is killed in the explosion.

 Southern transmits a distress call to his superior, Sir William Frazer, who in turn radios International Rescue for help.
 Flying to the Store in Thunderbirds 1 and 2, Scott and Virgil use the Laser Cutter Vehicle to burn through the security doors.
 When they finally reach the vault at 12:25, Virgil deactivates the robot and releases Southern, while Scott seizes the bracelets and takes off in Thunderbird 1.
 He flies over the coast and jettisons the bracelets, which explode harmlessly in the sea.
 Elsewhere, Lady Penelope and Parker intercept Dempsey, Kenyon and the Leader as they are making their escape, using FAB 1's machine gun to shoot down their helijet.
 Southern recovers from his ordeal at Creighton-Ward Mansion.